smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 The observability system has been upgraded to use OTLP export instead of console export, providing better integration with modern observability platforms like Grafana Tempo, DataDog, and Honeycomb.
 This change enables more sophisticated monitoring, analysis, and alerting capabilities while maintaining compatibility with the existing tracing API.

-The logging system has been unified with ConsoleLogger, providing consistent structured logging across the service while maintaining compatibility with the observability stack.
-This change simplifies log management and ensures consistent log formatting across all components.
+The logging system has been enhanced with the LoggerFactory from `@repo/logs`, providing consistent structured logging across the service while maintaining compatibility with the observability stack.
+This change simplifies log management, enables OTLP export with batch processing and retry logic, and ensures consistent log formatting across all components.

 Future enhancements could include ML-based anomaly detection, integration with SIEM systems, and enhanced cryptographic features such as digital signatures and certificate-based authentication.
 The codebase demonstrates strong separation of concerns, extensive testing, and clear extensibility points through pluggable alert handlers and metrics collectors.